Construction in the state of Florida is regulated by two agencies:

 Learn how to obtain a certification

-If you are applying for a Florida Plumbing License as a business, the state board will require you to have an established business entity.
+If you are applying for a Florida Solar contractor license as a business, the state board will require you to have an established business entity.

 You will choose a name and then select the type of entity you want.
 Typically, construction companies choose either: